Category: The Move

 And so, we press on.
 We step forward with the dream to get our boys to safety.
 It is our joy to serve them as long as God allows us.

 I am in awe of all God has done in four short years.
 He has raised up a team of young people to join us in this beautiful work.
-Their love and committment to the boys is incredible.
-He has given us relationship and favor with orphanage administration.
+Their love and commitment to the boys is incredible.
+He has given us relationship and favor with the orphanage administration.
 He has brought along partners to support the work.
 He has given us interns and teachers.
 He has moved the hearts of adoptive families to come rescue their sons.
 He gave us our Vladik.
 He has provided funds in miraculous ways and Jed is in Ukraine right now looking at land to purchase for the first group homes.
 Our God doesn’t mess around!

 IMG_2191